NGO Management Internship in Malawi

 FAQs

-Some of our most commonly asked questions for programs in South Africa.
+Some of our most commonly asked questions for programs in Malawi.

-What can I expect from a NGO internship in South Africa?
+What can I expect from an internship in Malawi?

-Will I receive a stipend of any kind during my internship with Roots?
+Will I receive a stipend during my Roots internship?

 QUICK FACTS

-LOCATION: Nkhata Bay, Malawi or Remote
+LOCATION: Nkhata Bay, Malawi OR Remote

 PROGRAM FOCUS: Environmental NGO